KartikeyJadli/Movie-Recomendation-System/README.md

 # Movie-Recomendation-System
-This will help people to get recommended by this system.
+This will help people to get movies recommended by this system which are available in the dataset.